Is Todd Bowles botching the Jets' quarterback competition?

 Given McCown's durability issues, Bowles needs to have faith in his No. 2 quarterback, and I don't think he feels that way right now about Hackenberg and Petty.
 That's why I suspect both will see a decent amount of time against the New York Giants.
 If it were up to me, I'd start McCown against the Giants, play him two or three series and give Hackenberg a chance to play behind the first-team offensive line.
 Petty, too, time permitting.

-You certainly can criticize Bowles for paying more attention to his likely backups than his presumptive starter, but this is an unusual situation.
+Bowles opened himself up to criticism by paying more attention to his likely backups than his presumptive starter, but this is an unusual situation.
 Let's be real, the Jets aren't a one-quarterback team.
 They'll use two, maybe three this season.

 I also think they scaled back McCown's reps because he may have experienced some arm fatigue early in camp.
 Remember, he's 38 years old, and they want to keep his arm fresh.